rsdoiel/antenna/socal_north.md

 ---

-## Corporation for Public Broadcasting sues Trump in fight for control
+## Corporation for Public Broadcasting sues Trump after he tries to fire board members

 date: 2025-04-29, updated: 2025-04-29, from: The LAist